jadhavsumit/LGC/README.md

 # LGC

-The Test Solution contains solved in cucumber Framework and in TestNG Framework.
+The Test Solution contains solution solved in cucumber Framework and in TestNG Framework.

 POM.XML file contains all the dependencies required for the test solution.